 The benchmark is a comparator against which the fund's performance can be measured.
 It is a net return index which includes dividends after the deduction of withholding taxes.
 The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+The benchmark The benchmark is a completion bigmatic dynamic the fund's performance and does not constrain the fund's performanc